Negotiating a settlement

 1. Decide how much you want to settle for – what is your ideal outcome, and what is the minimum you would be willing to walk away with?

-Be sure to seek advice if you’re unsure what your claim would be worth, and the likelihood that you would succeed in a Tribunal claim.
-There is information on how to assess how much you might be awarded if you went to Tribunal and you should use this figure as a basis to negotiate from.
-See our guide to calculating damages for help on this.
+Be sure to seek advice if you’re unsure what your claim would be worth, and the likelihood that you would succeed in an Employment Tribunal claim.
+There is information on how to assess how much you might be awarded if you went to the Employment Tribunal and you should use this figure as a basis to negotiate from.

 2. Work out what your offer or counter offer should be